Event Record (event)

 Record Processing

 Check to see if monitors should be invoked.
-Alarm monitors are invoked if the alarm status or severity has chanet to 0.
+Alarm monitors are invoked if the new alarm status or severity are non-zero.

-Scan forward link if necessary, set PACT FALSE, and return.
+Scan forward link if set, set PACT to FALSE, and return.

 Device Support